earlbalai/rn-blitz/readme.md

 # React Native Blitz (A boilerplate tool)

-**rn-blitz** is a simple command-line tool for quickly initializing new React Native projects with predefined configurations.
+**React Native Blitz** is a simple command-line tool for quickly initializing new React Native projects with predefined configurations.

 ## Installation

-To use **rn-blitz**, you need to have Node.js installed on your machine.
+To use **React Native Blitz**, you need to have Node.js installed on your machine.
 You can install **rn-blitz** globally using npm:

 ```bash
 npm install -g rn-blitz